Liz Moore (sculptor): Biography

 Having trained at Kingston College of Art, Moore first came to public notice when making busts of The Beatles in 1966.
 The following year she sculpted the actress Sybil Thorndike and her actor husband Lewis Casson.
 The busts were subsequently donated to the Thorndike Theatre, Leatherhead on its opening in 1969, and now form part of the Garrick Club collection.

 Moore's best-known film credits include 2001: A Space Odyssey (1968), for which she created the Starchild, Anne of the Thousand Days (1969), Cromwell (1970), A Clockwork Orange (1971), The Omen (1976) and Star Wars (1977), for which she sculpted C-3PO and the stormtrooper helmets.
 In 1976, Moore finalised C-3PO's character design and the art department modelled the costume on the actor, Anthony Daniels.
-Daniels said that before his role in Star Wars, the only science fiction film he saw was 2001: A Space Odyssey.
+(Note: Attributed to multiple references:) Daniels said that before his role in Star Wars, the only science fiction film he saw was 2001: A Space Odyssey.
+The process of making the costume and Daniels' fittings took six months.

 On 13 August 1976, while working on A Bridge Too Far, Moore died in the Netherlands in a road accident, in a car driven by special effects designer John Richardson.